yummology/master-replica-sql/answer.md

   showcase, or possibility check.
 The better way to do this is to use `[]*sql.DB` instead of `[]interface{}`.

-     __Solution: I added `SQLDatabase` interface__

-- The `NewDB` could take an interface satisfied by *sql.DB in the parameters.
-  Testing it will be possible this way.
+     __Solution: The `NewDB` could take an interface satisfied by `*sql.DB` in the parameters.
+I added `SQLDatabase` interface so testing it will be possible this way.__

-    __Solution: I tried to use SQLDatabase interface as parameters but when I after I added the timeout duration for the read replicas it became messy.
-    So I used a configuration struct as a parameter instead.__
+- looking at the fact that the package doesn't have tests is enough to not to be sure about the quality.

+    __Solution: I added tests for the replicaPool functionality.
+But, to test the cluster itself it requires using mockery using `github.com/golang/mock`.
+    By adding and using the `SQLDatabase` interface, it's possible to generate a mock struct for it by using `mockgen`, but I haven't tried this package for mocking yet.__

 - The `DB.Close` func is not returning any error.